 Coverage: Mamba and State Space Models.

-Reasoning models (GPT-5.4 reasoning mode, Claude Opus 4.6, DeepSeek-R1) spend more compute at inference time to solve harder problems.
-Instead of producing an answer in one pass, they generate an extended "chain of thought" that works through the problem step-by-step.
+Reasoning models spend more compute at inference time to solve harder problems.
+Instead of producing an answer in one pass, they allocate extra budget to intermediate reasoning steps, whether or not those traces are shown to the user.

 This is called test-time compute scaling: instead of making the model larger (training-time scaling), you let the model "think longer" at inference (test-time scaling).
-The key finding from research is that these two scaling axes are partially interchangeable.
-A smaller model that can "think" for 10x longer often matches a model that's 10x larger but answers in one shot.
+Research suggests these two scaling axes can trade off to some degree.
+Giving a model more inference budget can close part of the gap to a larger one-shot model, especially on verifiable tasks, but it isn't a free substitute for base-model quality.

 When to use: complex math, multi-step coding, logical reasoning.
-When not to use: simple factual queries, creative writing, or latency-sensitive applications (reasoning takes 10-60 seconds).
+When not to use: simple factual queries, creative writing, or latency-sensitive applications where spending seconds to tens of seconds on extra inference budget is too expensive.

 See: Reasoning and Test-Time Compute.